 - In-laws related by marriage

 You must go to the county courthouse to file a petition.
-You will need: Identification and An address where the person can be served.
-It can be home, work or relative’s house, if there.
-There has to be a recent threat of physical harm, actual harm or physical harm.
+You will need: Identification and an address where the person can be served.
+It can be home, work, or relative’s house.
+There has to be a recent threat of physical harm or actual harm.

 Once the petition in filled out there is a page where your signature will be notarized by the county clerk.
 Do not sign until in the clerk’s office.
 The clerk will put the information into the court’s computer system and you will be assigned a judge.
 Take the petition to the judge’s office.
 The staff will show the petition to the judge as soon as possible.
 If the judge is holding court you might have to wait sometime.